 If we wish to know how a living thread runs through the different religions towards a great goal, we must seek to understand this thread, and study and value of each religion for its particular sphere.

-Source: Rudolf Steiner – GA 140 – Life Between Death and Rebirth – III – Hanover, 18th November 1912
+Source: Rudolf Steiner – GA 140 – Life Between Death and Rebirth – III – Hannover, 18th November 1912

 Previously posted on March 2, 2014